FractalAIResearchLabs/Fathom-R1/readme_new.md

 - Expensive context lengths (32K+)
 - Redundant or verbose reasoning

 We address these constraints by focusing on **response efficiency** — training the model to generate only the **minimal reasoning needed** to reach a correct solution, while scaling curriculum difficulty gradually.
+Here, we unveil the recipe of combining SFT and RL to improve the mathematical reasoning capabilities of a 14B model.
 ---

 ## 🏗️ Training Pipeline